Trees & Vegetation

 Sustainable Landscape Architecture

-Finding the optimal growing conditions for selected plants or supporting landscape architects in finding the optimal planting scheme: The ENVI_MET Tree Pass is a comprehensive summary of all relevant microclimate growing conditions.
+Discover the needs of urban vegetation and support landscape architects in finding the optimal planting scheme: TreePass from ENVI-met is a comprehensive analysis tool for all microclimate growing conditions.

 Sustainable and resilient landscape architecture does not only mean finding the best places to plant trees, but also identifying suitable species and establishing maintenance strategies to enhance tree survival in an urban environment.

 TreePass for sustainable urban greenery

 This new module will not only provide a comprehensive data sheet of all relevant growing conditions at prospective tree locations, but also look at the tree’s biomechanics to prevent storm damage.

 TreePass will allow you to analyze individual trees at the scale of a typical crown geometry with the resolution of a single branch.
 The impact of the local growing conditions, such as access to light, as well as different maintenance strategies will be considered in the analysis.
 The risk of uprooting or breakage will be visible down to the individual branch level for an unlimited number of trees inside a city quarter.

 The ENVI-met TreePass will consist of a number of analysis modules, the first of which will be available with the 2022 Release.